joris1724/vzome-sharing/_posts/2025-05-13-Tesseract-Truncations-17-42-31.md

 <p>The remaining projections require both blue-green and green-blue struts for an exact Zometool build:
 <br>-&nbsp;truncated tesseract centered on a tetrahedron
+<br>-&nbsp;runcinated tesseract centered on a tetrahedron
 <br>-&nbsp;runcitruncated tesseract centered on a octagonal prism
 <br>-&nbsp;prismarombated tesseract centered on a cube

-<p>The following vZome models show the building instructions for each of these projections.
+<p>The following vZome models show the building instructions for each of the projections of a specific truncation.
 Additional scenes emphasize the cells of a specific type.
 Here, the number of cells is sometimes limited if it enhances the visual interpretation of the model.
+For the Runcinated Tesseract no building instructions are shown for the projection centered on a tetrahedron, as many struts intersect at nasty ratios.

 <figure style="width: 87%; margin: 5%">
   <div style='display:flex;'><div style='margin: auto;'><vzome-viewer-start label='first step' viewer='rit'></vzome-viewer-start><vzome-viewer-previous label='prev step' viewer='rit'></vzome-viewer-previous><vzome-viewer-next label='next step' viewer='rit'></vzome-viewer-next><vzome-viewer-end label='final step' viewer='rit'></vzome-viewer-end></div></div>